 Such land will be reserved until an agreed trigger point linked to phasing, to be stipulated in a legal agreement prior to the granting of planning permission.
 If there are no firm plans for the school at that time, the land may be made available for alternative community uses.
-If none of these can be delivered within a reasonable time (to be agreed in advance), the land may be considered for additional new housing.
+If none of these can be delivered within a reasonable time, the land may be released for additional new housing.

-B) Provision and Protection of Existing Community Facilities
+Protection of Existing Community Facilities